California Gov. Newsom will pick Feinstein’s replacement. He pledged in past to choose a Black woman

+Already, a range of names from obscure to famous — including Oprah Winfrey — were being floated Friday in California circles.
+The situation is complicated and wrought with political risk for Newsom, a term-limited governor with national political ambitions of his own.

-The Democratic governor had promised to appoint a Black woman in 2021 as concerns grew about Feinstein’s declining health.
-He also has said he would avoid the field of candidates already campaigning for the post, which will be on the ballot next year and includes Rep. Barbara Lee, one of the state’s most prominent Black women currently serving in elected office.
+The Democratic governor has promised to appoint a Black woman.
+He has also promised to avoid the field of candidates already running for Feinstein’s seat, which was set to expire at the end of next year and includes Rep. Barbara Lee, one of the state’s most prominent Black women currently serving in elected office.

-In the hours after Feinstein’s death, Newsom quickly faced calls to honor his commitment, with some leaders calling on him specifically to name Lee to the post, a reminder of the fraught dynamic Newsom faces with a key Democratic constituency.

-Aimee Allison, who founded She the People, a political advocacy network for women of color, said in a statement that “there is no clearer choice for this appointment than Rep. Lee.”

-It’s not his first time selecting a U.S. senator, after being tasked with choosing a replacement for Kamala Harris when she was elected vice president.
-It was one of a string of appointments Newsom made in late 2020 and early 2021, a power that gave him kingmaker status among the state’s ambitious Democrats.

-But finding a replacement for Feinstein is a less desirable task and one Newsom has openly said he did not want.

-Newsom has the sole authority to name a successor.
+In filling the Senate vacancy, Newsom has the sole authority to name a successor.
 He could even pick himself, though that is unlikely.

-He could also call a special election, but he’s not expected to do that.
-He sidestepped the issue in a statement marking her death Friday.
+Newsom made no mention of Feinstein’s replacement in a statement he issued marking her death Friday morning.

-“Dianne Feinstein was many things — a powerful, trailblazing U.S. Senator; an early voice for gun control; a leader in times of tragedy and chaos.
-But to me, she was a dear friend, a lifelong mentor, and a role model not only for me, but to my wife and daughters for what a powerful, effective leader looks like.”
+“Dianne Feinstein was many things – a powerful, trailblazing U.S. Senator; an early voice for gun control; a leader in times of tragedy and chaos.
+But to me, she was a dear friend, a lifelong mentor, and a role model not only for me, but to my wife and daughters for what a powerful, effective leader looks like,” Newsom said.
+“There is simply nobody who possessed the strength, gravitas, and fierceness of Dianne Feinstein.”

 On Capitol Hill, Feinstein’s death leaves Senate Democrats with no margin for error until a successor is appointed.